michaelpappas/craigslist-scraper-emailer/readme.md

 # open .env and modify the environment variables
 ```
 choose any string for the SECRET_KEY

-replace the {postgres username} and {postgres password} with your personal postgres username and password.
+Replace the {postgres username} and {postgres password} with your personal postgres username and password.

-More info regarding configureing postgres on a raspberry pi can be found [here](https://pimylifeup.com/raspberry-pi-postgresql/)
+More info regarding configuring postgres on a raspberry pi can be found [here](https://pimylifeup.com/raspberry-pi-postgresql/)

 The email environment variables are configured to work with a gmail account as the sending email address configured to use an app password.
 More info on configuring Gmail to work with an app password can be seen [here](https://support.google.com/accounts/answer/185833?hl=en).